- 4 minutes to read

 List Blocked Processes Actions

-The list of blocking processes is in the table on the screen.
+The list of blocking processes is shown in a table on the screen.

 Blocking processes

-You can Terminate either the process being blocked or the other process causing the block.
+You can Terminate either the process being blocked or the process causing the block.

 Terminating Actions